 Try It Out!

 Child-friendly running events are on the rise.
-If you are ready to involve your child in running, consider setting one of these kid-friendly running events for the year as your training goal.
+If you are ready to involve your child in running, consider using our most comprehensive running calendar to setting one of these kid-friendly running events for the year as your training goal.